Women's World Cup play-offs: Switzerland and Ireland qualify, Portugal into inter-confederation play-off

 How the play-off winner ranking was decided

-To determine the ranking of the play-off winners, the results of the round 2 play-offs (three points are awarded for a win, one for a draw, and none for a defeat; result after extra time is counted but not any penalty shoot-out) are added to the results of the group stage matches used to determine the ranking of the group runners-up (see Paragraph 14.04 of the official regulations).
-The following criteria are applied in the order given:
+To determine the ranking of the play-off winners, the results of the round 2 play-offs (three points awarded for a win, one for a draw, and none for a defeat; result after extra time was counted but no penalty shoot-out would have been) were added to the results of the group stage matches used to determine the ranking of the group runners-up (see Paragraph 14.04 of the official regulations).
+The following criteria were applied in the order given:

 1: Higher number of points